 Intelligent Code Assistance

-PyCharm comes with an intelligent code editor, smart code navigation, and fast refactoring.
+PyCharm has an intelligent code editor, smart code navigation, and fast refactoring.

 - Intelligent Code Editor

 You can easily navigate your code using an intelligent search option to jump to any class, symbol, or file.

 This feature allows you to refactor your code with safe Rename and Delete, Inline Variable or Method, Extract Method, Introduce Variable, and other refactorings.

 Built-in Developer Tools

 PyCharm has various built-in tools, such as a debugger, test runner, profiler, database tools, built-in terminal, and integration with version control systems.

 - Test Runner

 You can create tests using PyCharm’s intelligent code editor and run them using a GUI-based test runner.